Get Tech Tips

-This topic came up because I was testing out the new MR45 digital recovery machine and that machine goes off by itself when it hits a 20″ Hg vacuum.
-This is a cool feature but it is good to know when that level of vacuum is overkill and when it's not enough according to EPA requirements.
+This topic came up because I was testing out the new MR45 digital recovery machine.
+That machine goes off by itself when it hits a 20″ Hg vacuum.
+It's a cool feature, but it is good to know when that level of vacuum is overkill and when it's not enough according to EPA requirements.

-First off let's pretty much assume that none of you are using recovery machines OLDER than 1993 so really only look at the right side of the chart above.
+First off, let's pretty much assume that none of you are using recovery machines OLDER than 1993.
+So, really, you only have to look at the right side of the chart above.

-If you are working on an air conditioning system with UNDER 200 lbs you are safe taking your recovery to 0 or atmospheric pressure.
-If the system you are working on has OVER 200 lbs of refrigerant or if you are working on a medium pressure or low pressure system you will need to pull the system into a vacuum.
+If you are working on an air conditioning system with UNDER 200 lbs of refrigerant, you are safe taking your recovery to 0 or atmospheric pressure.
+If the system you are working on has OVER 200 lbs of refrigerant, or if you are working on a medium-pressure or low-pressure system, you will need to pull the system into a vacuum.

-The EPA does make an exception if the system has a know leak and pulling into a vacuum will result in contamination of the recovered refrigerant.
-Here is an excert from the EPA final rule summary from 1995 (still in force)
+The EPA does make an exception if the system has a known leak and if pulling into a vacuum will result in contamination of the recovered refrigerant.
+Here is an excerpt from the EPA final rule summary from 1995 (still in effect):

-Also let me clarify that 25mm hg absolute is another way of saying 25 torr or 25,000 microns, it's just a finer scale and it goes from 760 torr (760,000 microns) down as the vacuum gets deeper whereas inches of mercury (“hg) goes up as the vacuum gets deeper.
+Also, let me clarify that 25 mm hg absolute is another way of saying 25 torr or 25,000 microns; it's just a finer scale.
+It goes from 760 torrs (760,000 microns) down as the vacuum gets deeper, whereas inches of mercury (“hg) goes up as the vacuum gets deeper.